 Soba dishes come in all varities, including mori soba (served cold with dipping sauce), tensoba (served hot with tempura vegetables), and wakame soba (served warm and topped with seaweed).
 I’m partial to tempura soba, which usually comes with a tempura shrimp and savory broth.

-Where to Eat Soba:
+Where to Eat Soba in Japan:

 For the best soba experience, visit a specialty soba restaurant in Northern Honshu.
 Azumaya Honten in Iwate prefecture is famous for its wanko-soba, or all-you-can-eat noodles.
 Wanko-soba is traditionally served in tiny, one-bite portion bowls, which your server will keep refilling until you put the lid on top of your dish.